klusta-team/klustaviewa/dev/ideas/hdf5_notes.md

   * Do we need 1 or 2 fields for "mask"?
 We decided "mask_binary" and "mask_float" but I'm not sure whether it's a good idea.
 It is redundant information as we can trivially (in Python or in any language) retrieve the binary value from the float value.

+  * If there is no mask, should we remove the whole column, or should we fill it with a default value (which wastes disk space) ?

   * Should we fix the data type of the fields, or should we let them be flexible?
 We could retrieve the actual data types when loading the files.

   * Which data type for the floating mask?
 I'd say uint8 (1 byte), from 0 to 255.